 Cremation burial options

-By 2023, the U.S. cremation rate is expected to reach 59.4%, according to the Cremation Association of North America.
+By 2038, the U.S. cremation rate could exceed 75%, according to the Cremation Association of North America.
 Those who choose cremation for themselves or their family can opt for a permanent resting place in a cemetery.
 This gives friends, family and future generations a place to visit and remember.
 And some religions—including the Catholic faith—require ashes to be buried or entombed.

 The many cremation options include: